(Disclosure: Some of the links below may be affiliate links)

 - You have fewer health expenses.

 - You have several advantages for young people (cheaper tickets, for instance).

-With these advantages, it could be a great time to try to spend less and save more.
+With these advantages, it could be a great time to spend less and save more.
 And since you are saving more, you should try to invest this money as soon as possible.

 You will learn valuable lessons

 Investing is not as complicated as it looks.
 However, it is not trivial either.